Carlosrincong/GCP-Cloud-Engineer/lessons.md

 Question 1 tested your ability to assign users to IAM roles.
 - You should not assign roles to an individual user.
 Users should be added to groups and groups assigned roles to simplify permissions management.
 - Roles are combinations of individual permissions.
-You should assign roles, not individual permissions, to users.}
+You should assign roles, not individual permissions, to users.
 - Best practice is to manage role assignment by groups, not by individual users.
 - A policy is a binding that is created when you associate a user with a role.
 Policies are not "assigned" to a user.